storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 ## Distribution process

-Every month, the story foundation will get the validator consensus participation rate based on the on-chain metrics for the previous month and calculate how many UBI tokens each validator can claim and set this in the UBI pool contract.
+Every month, the Story foundation will get the validator consensus participation rate based on the on-chain metrics for the previous month and calculate how many UBI tokens each validator can claim and set this in the UBI pool contract.
 Each validator then can claim the token from the UBI pool contract.

 The UBI calculation and claim process shall be verifiable by the public.